shuod/scripts_for_academic_projects/README.md

 - (Bash shell) PostgreSQL Database manipulation (Jobs: Gaussian calculating, Octopus GS calculating, Octopus TD calculating, spectra calculating, finished, result harvested )
 - (python) plot spectrum figures

+## 4 spectra_database

+- A database contains our results from the "project 3: top1000_molecule_screening_for_tandem_solar_cells";
+- implemented using Linux+Nginx+MySQL+PHP;
+- results show our recommendations on which material to choose in order to build a better tandem solar cell;
+- It is online at http://3.84.114.73

 ## 5 Helix melanin

 - (python) scripts on electrostatic interaction visualization